-Guests get complimentary access to a nearby fitness centre, but there isn’t a pool or fitness centre in the hotel so it would not be my top choice if you are travelling with children or like a swim.
+Guests get complimentary access to a nearby fitness center, but there isn’t a pool or fitness center in the hotel, so it would not be my top choice if you are traveling with children or like a swim.
 Instead, they focus on event facilities to host banquets and weddings.

 Each of the hotel’s 39 guest rooms and six suites is individually designed, with antiques and original artworks.
-Fresh fruit, mineral water and homemade chocolates are provided in rooms which is a nice touch.
-12 rooms have lake views so it is worth booking one of these.
-If you book the top suites; Bellevue and Presidential, you’ll get a private butler along with lots of extra goodies.
+Fresh fruit, mineral water, and homemade chocolates are provided in rooms that are a nice touch.
+12 rooms have lake views, so it is worth booking one of these.
+If you book the top suites, Bellevue and Presidential, you’ll get a private butler along with lots of extra goodies.

 Breakfast is served in the Windows Restaurant.
 This is the main hotel restaurant for dining.
-The wood-panelled Leopard Bar has an open fire which is lovely in the winter.
+The wood-paneled Leopard Bar has an open fire which is lovely in the winter.

-Hotel d’Angleterre offers Virtuoso benefits if you book with our luxury travel concierge including upgrade on arrival (subject to availability), daily buffet breakfast for up to two in room guests, $100 USD equivalent Food & Beverage credit to be utilized during stay (F&B voucher only valid in Marchal restaurant, on food only.
-Not valid in Marchal Bar and Balthazar Bar, not combinable, not valid for alcohol, no cash value if not redeemed in full) and early check-in/late check-out, subject to availability.
+Hotel d’Angleterre offers Virtuoso benefits if you book with our luxury travel concierge including an upgrade on arrival, early check-in / late check-out, (both subject to availability), daily buffet breakfast for up to two in-room guests, and $100 USD equivalent Food & Beverage credit to be utilized during stay (F&B voucher only valid in Marchal restaurant, on food only.
+Not valid in Marchal Bar and Balthazar Bar, not combinable, not valid for alcohol, no cash value if not redeemed in full).

-The hotel has 95 distinguished rooms, the largest for their category in Geneva.
-With several connecting-rooms, each room and suite is individually decorated.
-All rooms feature a private bathroom with bathrobe and hair dryer, separate wc, and a High tech room control system.
-Flat screen LCD TV, Video on demand, minibar and a safe-box.
+The hotel has 95 distinguished rooms, the largest for its category in Geneva.
+With several connecting rooms, each room and suite is individually decorated.
+All rooms feature a private bathroom with a bathrobe and hairdryer, a separate WC, and a High tech room control system.
+Flat-screen LCD TV, Video on demand, minibar, and a safe-box.
 Many rooms offer views over the lake (we recommend you book one of these.

-The Chat-Botté is a memorable restaurant orchestrated by the Chef Dominique Gauthier, Michelin star-awarded and 18/20 in Gault&Millau.
+The Chat-Botté is a memorable restaurant orchestrated by Chef Dominique Gauthier, Michelin star-awarded, and 18/20 in Gault&Millau.
 The cellar has hidden treasures accumulated over many years that wine enthusiasts can discover thanks to the suggestions of our Sommeliers.
-Terraces host wonderful evenings, elegant afternoon French tea, relaxed lunches or sunny breakfasts.
+Terraces host wonderful evenings, elegant afternoon French tea, relaxed lunches, or sunny breakfasts.

 The Atrium Lobby Bar offers at any time of the day a wide selection of classical and creative cocktails, a menu for lunch and dinner, as well as afternoon tea.
 A second restaurant, Patara, offer Thaï Cuisine.

-There is no pool at Beau-Rivage hotel which is worth considering when booking into your hotel in Geneva.
+There is no pool at Beau-Rivage hotel, which is worth considering when booking your hotel in Geneva.

-Beau-Rivage, Geneva offer free Virtuoso benefits if you book with our luxury travel concierge include upgrade on arrival (subject to availability, this usually excludes suites), buffet breakfast daily for up to two in-room guests, early check-in/late check-out, subject to availability, $100 value voucher per stay for the gastronomic restaurant Le Chat-Botté or The Bar on weekends, homemade chocolates in room, complimentary welcome gift and complimentary Wi-Fi.
+Beau-Rivage, Geneva offer free Virtuoso benefits if you book with our luxury travel concierge include upgrade on arrival, (excluding suites), early check-in / late check-out, (both subject to availability), buffet breakfast daily for up to two in-room guests, $100 USD value voucher per stay for the gastronomic restaurant Le Chat-Botté or The Bar on weekends, homemade chocolates in the room, complimentary welcome gift and complimentary Wi-Fi.

-Once again, situated on the same stretch of waterfront is the Ritz Carlton Geneva which is our eighth choice.
-The loyalty schemes of Ritz-Carlton Rewards®, Marriott Rewards® and SPG® Sheraton are now a unified which means you can earn and burn your rewards points at this property which is relevant for both business and leisure travellers.
+Once again, situated on the same stretch of waterfront is the Ritz-Carlton Geneva which is our eighth choice.
+The loyalty schemes of Ritz-Carlton Rewards®, Marriott Rewards®, and SPG® Sheraton are now unified, which means you can earn and burn your rewards points at this property which is relevant for both business and leisure travelers.

-The Hotel de la Paix, was a prominent luxury hotel since 1865.
-It was the favourite of Princess Grace from Monaco and following a multi-million-dollar renovation, it reopened as the Ritz-Carlton Hotel de la Paix.
+The Hotel de la Paix was a prominent luxury hotel since 1865.
+It was the favorite of Princess Grace from Monaco, and following a multi-million-dollar renovation, it reopened as the Ritz-Carlton Hotel de la Paix.

-The Grace Kelly Suite is the top choice with full of sophisticated art deco design a separate entrance and large outdoor private terrace.
+The Grace Kelly Suite is the top choice with full of sophisticated art deco design, a separate entrance, and a large outdoor private terrace.

 There’s no spa or pool, but there is a fitness room if jogging around the lake doesn’t appeal.

-In the morning, breakfast is served in the Living Room which includes buffet plus an à la carte menu and includes my favourite Swiss bircher muesli along with eggs done a million ways including an option with caviar.
+In the morning, breakfast is served in the Living Room, which includes a buffet plus an à la carte menu and includes my favorite Swiss bircher muesli along with eggs done a million ways, including an option with caviar.

-This hotel probably has the worst location in Geneva for leisure travellers being a 20-30 minute treck down a hill and along the lakeside to get to the city centre.
-That said, it’s location on a hill means it has excellent, if distant, views and it has a really gorgeous pool, albeit in a rather unattractive 60’s towerblock.
+This hotel probably has the worst location in Geneva for leisure travelers, being a 20-30 minute trek down a hill and along the lakeside to get to the city center.
+That said, its location on a hill means it has excellent, if distant, views, and it has a really gorgeous pool, albeit in a rather unattractive 60’s tower block.

 In fact, the pool is the main reason to choose this hotel in the summer.
-The other reasons being the convenient location of the commercial area by the United Nations, if you are travelling on business.
-If you are a leisure traveller collecting ihg rewards, you may want to spend your weekend ambassador reward certificate here.
+The other reasons being the convenient location of the commercial area by the United Nations if you are traveling on business.
+If you are a leisure traveler collecting ihg rewards, you may want to spend your weekend ambassador reward certificate here.
 Just be prepared for a long walk!

 Otherwise, this hotel is not noteworthy and feels dated, more like an airport hotel, although their breakfast is very good.
-There is no Club Lounge at this hotel but it is worth considering as a hotel option if you are redeeming IHG Rewards Club points, because you will get excellent value for them here because Geneva is so expensive.
-This is why we have put the Intercontinental in position nine in our this “best of” article.
+There is no Club Lounge at this hotel, but it is worth considering as a hotel option if you are redeeming IHG Rewards Club points because you will get excellent value for them here because Geneva is so expensive.
+This is why we have put the Intercontinental in position nine in this “best of” article.

 We offer free benefits at most Intercontinental hotels if you book with our luxury travel concierge.
 Contact us for extra benefits and promotions at this hotel.

-Last but by no means least, in position ten we select La Reserve Geneve which is part of Leading Hotels of the World.
-I have put this hotel in the last position of our list as La Reserve is quite a walk from the centre and located in the heart of a beautifully landscaped park of 10 acres, on the shores of Lake Geneva.
-It is located around 20 minutes walk from the centre which is frankly a pain.
+Last but by no means least, in position ten, we select La Reserve Geneve, which is part of Leading Hotels of the World.
+I have put this hotel in the last position of our list as La Reserve is quite a walk from the center and located in the heart of a beautifully landscaped park of 10 acres on the shores of Lake Geneva.
+It is located around 20 minute walk from the center, which is frankly a pain.

-Le Reserve specialises in their wonderful Spa.
-The 2000 sqm Spa of La Réserve offers 17 treatment rooms, all dedicated to massages, personalised treatments and facials.
-An indoor and outdoor pool, sauna and hammam will keep you busy.
+Le Reserve specializes in its wonderful Spa.
+The 2000 sqm Spa of La Réserve offers 17 treatment rooms, all dedicated to massages, personalized treatments, and facials.
+An indoor and outdoor pool, sauna, and hammam will keep you busy.

-La Reserve Geneve offers Virtuoso benefits if you book with our luxury travel concierge including upgrade on arrival (subject to availability), daily buffet breakfast for up to two in room guests, $100 USD equivalent Spa Services credit, also valid in Cafe Lauren (not combinable, not valid on room rate, no cash value if not redeemed in full, not valid on products or merchandise), early check-in/late check-out, subject to availability and Complimentary Wi-Fi.
+La Reserve Geneve offers Virtuoso benefits if you book with our luxury travel concierge including an upgrade on arrival, early check-in / late check-out, (both subject to availability), daily buffet breakfast for up to two in-room guests, $100 USD equivalent Spa Services credit, also valid in Cafe Lauren (not combinable, not valid on room rate, no cash value if not redeemed in full, not valid on products or merchandise) and complimentary Wi-Fi.

 Is there a Marriott in Geneva?

-No, Ritz Carlton is the closest you will get although it is worth noting that Hotel President Wilson, is an SPG Sheraton Luxury Collection Hotel in Geneva and is also great choice with a great pool.
-Again this hotel is right in the centre of the promenade and all the other gorgeous hotels in Geneva.
+No, Ritz-Carlton is the closest you will get, although it is worth noting that Hotel President Wilson is an SPG Sheraton Luxury Collection Hotel in Geneva and is also a great choice with a great pool.
+Again this hotel is right in the center of the promenade and all the other gorgeous hotels in Geneva.
 Again contact our concierge for extra benefits here on top of your status benefits.

 How To Get The Best Discount & Benefits At Luxury Hotels In Geneva

-As you can see, most of the hotels above offer pretty amazing benefits though out luxury travel concierge.
-Bear in mind that our rates are almost always the same as those quoted on the hotel’s website direct and that includes any promo codes, seasonal discounts and reductions, 2-4-1 offers and 3-4-2 night offers.
+As you can see, most of the hotels above offer pretty amazing benefits throughout luxury travel concierge.
+Bear in mind that our rates are almost always the same as those quoted on the hotel’s website direct, and that includes any promo codes, seasonal discounts and reductions, 2-4-1 offers, and 3-4-2 night offers.

 Ski & Lake

-Equally if you want to combine skiing with Geneva, and are a fan of the Four Seasons, you may want to combine a Ski at the Four Seasons Megeve, just 70 kilometres (44 miles) from Geneva, with a stay at Four Seasons Hotel des Bergues, Geneva, making the most of a city and ski break along with our benefits at both.
+Equally, if you want to combine skiing with Geneva and are a fan of the Four Seasons, you may want to combine a Ski at the Four Seasons Megeve, just 70 kilometers (44 miles) from Geneva, with a stay at Four Seasons Hotel des Bergues, Geneva, making the most of a city and ski break along with our benefits at both.

 You can read our more lengthy reviews of five of the ten hotels outlined above in the listings below: